midtown-ai/www/docs/glossary/i.md

  ~ in a [Convolutional Neural Network (CNN)][CNN], this is a [feature] detector!

- Q: Is an image filter related to a [GPU kernel] ?
+/// details | Is an image filter related to a [GPU kernel] ?
+    type: question

     Yes!
+///

  A small matrix which you can use to multiply to the pixel area of the same size.
 The filter is applied to or convoluted with the same image for every area possible.
 As represented below, we can use a 2x2x1 filter, but we recommend a 3x3x1 filter.